d-krupke/cpsat-primer/README.md

 The advantage?
 LNS can explore a much bigger range of neighbor solutions without having to make them one at a time.

-What's more, LNS can easily be mixed with other methods like genetic algorithms.
+What is more, LNS can easily be mixed with other methods like genetic algorithms.
 If you are already using a genetic algorithm, you could supercharge it by applying CP-SAT to find the best possible crossover of two or more existing solutions.
-It's like genetic engineering, but without any ethical worries!
+It is like genetic engineering, but without any ethical worries!

 When looking into the logs of CP-SAT, you may notice that it uses LNS itself to find better solutions.